-2016 Participant in the Improvisation Exchange week and speaker and the Dance and Technology Conference.
+The Improvisation Exchange week at the Dance and Technology Conference.
 I Dance Festival, Nov 21 – Nov 29, Hong Kong. http://www.i-dancehk.com/

 Presentation of 25 min video First Skin produced as part of the Archive Box Project.

 The highlight of Dance Marathon – OPEN WITH A PUNK SPIRIT! is undoubtedly the Archive Box.
 Each of the seven Japanese dance-makers (the Archivists) have archived one seminal dance of theirs in a Box of influences and inspirations.
 These Boxes were recently introduced to another seven dance-makers (the Users), who have never met the Japanese artists before.
 The Users are each invited to create a response to a specific Archive Box.
 Together with dance dramaturgs Nanako Nakajima, Muto Daisuke, Margie Medlin and Festival Director Ong Keng Sen, all 14 dance-makers have embarked on this blind date of sorts.
 In the spirit of copyleft and creative commons, the Users’ responses and the Archive Boxes will be unveiled on two exciting evenings, 29 August and 5 September 2015.